 If you are relying on a protection like an eviction ban or the closure of civil courts, keep in mind that the further behind you are when operations start to shift back to normal, the greater the risk.
 We don’t yet know when we’ll return to business as usual, or whether that will happen all at once or in stages.
 We don’t know whether there will be any protections to allow people who have fallen behind on rent and other obligations to catch up, or whether we’ll see some landlords serving eviction notices as soon as restrictions–legal and practical–are removed.
 If you’re able to keep all of your obligations up to date during the shutdown, do.
 If you’re able to set aside money for the as-yet-uncertain future, do.
 And, if you’re not able, stay as on top of your obligations as you can and keep in touch with those you owe.

 Though no one knows exactly what to expect in the coming months, most experts agree that it’s going to be rocky.
-Some are predicting a wave of retail bankruptcies in the spring, meaning a diminished job market when the world reopens for business and a spike in consumer bankruptcies this summer.
+Some are predicting a wave of retail and personal bankruptcies in the spring, meaning a diminished job market when the world reopens for business and a spike in consumer bankruptcies this summer.
 The best way to prepare for the unknown is to take responsibility now, educate yourself about your options and available resources and reassess your situation and priorities on a regular basis.